 - Preheat oven 400 degrees F. Line a baking pan with parchment paper.

 - Peel red or golden beets.
 Then slice off both ends.
 Slice them up into ¼ inch long slices to resemble fries.

 - Lay the beet slices on prepared baking pan.
 Drizzle olive oil over them and coat with your hands.
 Then sprinkle harissa spice, cumin and a dash of salt and pepper.

-- Roast them at 400 degrees F for 20-30 minutes, flipping them throughout the process about every 5 minutes.
+- Roast them at 400 degrees F for 15-25 minutes, flipping them through the process after 10 minutes.
 To see if they are done, poke them with a fork, they should be nice and soft.

 - Remove the pan from the oven and sprinkle some Parmesan cheese on top and serve right away with your favorite sauce or dip.